vltsvn/inav/docs/Traditional helicopter setup.md

 ### Servo checking
 **WARNING!
 Disconnect motor from ESC!**

 Now you may correct CCPM Pitch/Roll weight.
 Slowly tilt cyclic pitch stick diagonaly and make sure that swashplate doesn't stuck.
 Check it for all 4 diagonals.
-If swashplate stucks then you must reduce CCPM Pitch/Roll weight.
+If the swashplate stucks then you must reduce CCPM Pitch/Roll weight.

 Example of stucked swashplate:

 ![Stucked swashplate](assets/images/heli_setup/stucked_swashplate.png)

+If the swashplate doesn't stuck increase CCPM Pitch/Roll weight and test it again.
+Repeat it until the swashplate begins to stuck then reduce CCPM Pitch/Roll weight for 1 point.

+Now you need to check

 For testing servos you need to tilt cyclic pitch stick and check position of swashplate.
 Swashplate should be tilted corresponding the stick.